Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Fundamentals

-\end{definition} Note that the concept of invariants, in general, does not need to be limited to scalar-valued functions \citep{zheng_theory_1994}.
-However, scalar invariants are of particular relevance for formulating scalar-valued energy potentials, and we therefore restrict our focus to this scenario throughout the paper.
+\end{definition} As scalar invariants are of particular relevance for formulating hyperelastic potentials, we will restrict our focus to this scenario throughout the paper.
+However, we want to note that other authors also consider tensor-valued equivariants and/or invariants, e.g., \citep{zheng_theory_1994}.
+We also want to note that equivariance and invariance are identical for the special case of scalar-valued functions.